 Explore More - the treatments done on Ruby gemstone

-To ensure the quality of the gemstone, the best way is to purchase a certified gemstone.
+The best way to identify ruby quality is that you look for an authentic certificate.
 A certification from a renowned laboratory will confirm the originality and authenticity of the gemstone.
 Plus, the certification or lab report always mentions the colour, clarity, treatments done on it and quality of the gemstone.

 You can even verify your gemstone’s lab certification to make sure it is original, know-how here - How to verify your gemological report?